 ACC awards all students who have completed the FAFSA and met all documentation requirements on a first-come, first-served basis.
-Notifications of financial aid awards are sent to students in the mail and via student email address.
-Grant aid awards are considered to be pre-accepted by the student.
+Notifications of financial aid awards are emailed to students via their student email address.
+Loan offers must be accepted by the student in order to be processed (further details below), however grant aid awards are considered to be pre-accepted by the student.

 ACC awards all aid based upon an estimated full-time enrollment status then adjusts all offers based upon actual enrollment status each term.